MihailPashin/flask_mysql_heatmap/DOCKER_README.md

 ## MySQL credential

-- Username: root
+- Username: admin
-- Password: rootpassword
+- Password: seizures

 ## How to connect to MySQL